farmera/sare_grant/post_processing_steps.md

 ![](img/compare-two.png)
 ###### Figure 7.
 Comparison of the same index for different sections, similar treatments.

-In a similar way we compared index images from different sections but using the same index and a very similar treatment.
+In a similar way we can compare index images from different sections that use the same index to measure a similar treatment.
+The treatments in __Figure 7__ are for 40 and 80 lbs N, respectively

  __Figure 7__ shows the NDVI for two sections flown on the same day (Day 36 following treatment)

 ![](img/compare-three.png)
 ###### Figure 8.
-Comparison of the same index for different sections, same treatments.
+Comparison of the same index for different sections, same treatment.

 #### Summary